hamlet-io/hamlet-library/README.md

-# hamlet-library
+## Hamlet Deploy Library

-A library of standard infrastructure components that we use in Hamlet
+A library of standard infrastructure components for use in Hamlet Deploy

-## Hamlet Deploy Plugins
+## Plugins

-These plugins extend the [hamlet deploy](https://hamlet.io) engine to support different deployment models
+These plugins extend the [Hamlet Deploy](https://docs.hamlet.io) engine to support different deployment models

 ### Official Plugins

 These are maintained by the hamlet team and are included in the docker distribution

 - Shared Provider

     Provider-independant configuration and definitions.

     - [Extensions](https://github.com/hamlet-io/engine/tree/master/providers/shared/extensions)